sharkiecodes/Dash-Starter-Project---Stroud/src/README.txt

 NodeRenderer is a single component to return a NodeView for any node type.
 This ensures we only maintain one switch, rather than having to repeat the logic for node instantiation.

-In general,
+***********************

 Misc.
-Notes
+Design Notes:
 Staggered Grid view is actually an algorithm in FreeFormCanvas, while GridView relies on .scss rulesets instead.

-Special Focuses:
-Pointer Events
+Pointer Events:
-Stop propagation in several edge cases.
+It was necessary to stop propagation in several edge cases.
-For example: Rich Text Editor
+For example: in the Rich Text Editor, stop propagation allows you to click on the various options within the Quill toolbar as well as edit/type text

-Often, e.stopPropagation was
-Necessary to prevent the canvas from panning.
+Often, e.stopPropagation was necessary to prevent the canvas from panning.
 Otherwise, for example, it interprets the selection of a different node type as the mouse continuously being down / pressing or highlighting that box.

-Hours: Took a significant amount of time, likely 130+

-General Coding Commentary:
+Minor Coding Syntax Commentary:
 I consistently used destructuring lines such as
-{ store, collection } = this.props
+{ store, collection } = this.props for easy reference
 TypeScript looks at the props object and extracts the store, and collection properties, creating two new variables store, and collection.

-      SCrapbook return <div>Unsupported node type {node.type}</div>;
-      */
+Hours: Took a significant amount of time, likely 130+ hours

 Closing Notes:
-Thank you very much for the opportunity to try out for the Dash Research Team!
+Thank you very much for considering me for the Dash Research Team!
 I would love to join!
-I can elaborate further on reasoning behind design choices.